antonfirsov/docs/2018/ML.NET/intrinsicsblog.md

 These wrapper methods assumed a preference for SSE instructions, and called a corresponding method in another class `Thunk`, which serves as the interface between managed and native code and contains methods that directly invoke their native equivalents.
 These native methods in `.cpp` files in turn implemented the CPU math operations with loops containing SSE hardware intrinsics.

-## Splitting up the code-paths
+## Breaking out a managed code-path

 To this code I added a new independent code path for CPU math operations that becomes active on .NET Core 3.0, and by keeping the original code path running on .NET Standard 2.0.
 All previous call sites of `SseUtils` methods now called `CpuMathUtils` methods of the same name instead, keeping the API signatures of CPU math operations the same.

 `CpuMathUtils` is a new partial class that contains two definitions for each public API representing CPU math operation, one of which is compiled only on .NET Standard 2.0 while the other, only on .NET Core 3.0.
 This conditional compilation feature creates two independent code paths for `CpuMathUtils` methods.
 Those function definitions compiled on .NET Standard 2.0 call their `SseUtils` counterparts directly, which essentially follow the original native code path.

+## Writing code with software fallback

 On the other hand, the other function definitions compiled on .NET Core 3.0 switch to one of three implementations of the same CPU math operation, based on availability at runtime:
 1. an `AvxIntrinsics` method which implements the operation with loops containing AVX hardware intrinsics,
 2. a `SseIntrinsics` method which implements the operation with loops containing SSE hardware intrinsics, and
 3. a software fallback in case neither AVX nor SSE is supported.